- Feature Links

 Pedestrian routes and crossings

-Rapid-flashing beacons are planned for about 10 pedestrian crossings along Highway 75.
+Rapid-flashing beacons are planned for many pedestrian crossings along Highway 75.
 Crossings will be painted, and some crossings are planned to have colored concrete in central Sioux Center.
 Sidewalks are part of the total design, running along the most of the 2.5-mile project.

 The City and project engineers developed a design based on safety and how the highway can best function and serve the community today and 40 years or more from today, the anticipated lifespan of the road design.